 DummyLong1: The high part (the first 32 bits) of the LastBadPasswordTime field of the SAMPR_USER_INTERNAL3_INFORMATION structure, as specified in [MS-SAMR] section 2.2.6.7.
+DummyLong2: See definition for DummyLong1.

 2.2.1.5.17 NETLOGON_DELTA_GROUP_MEMBER

 The NETLOGON_DELTA_GROUP_MEMBER structure contains information about members of a group by providing pointers to a list of group members and their respective attributes.
 This structure is used to replicate the group membership data from the PDC to a BDC, as detailed in section 3.6.